pyrddlgym-project/pyRDDLGym/docs/start2.rst

     backend = env.sampler

-One common use case is to validate actions before executing them in the environment (perhaps reverting to a default action if they are invalid):
+One common use case is to validate actions before executing them in the environment (perhaps reverting to a default action if invalid):

 .. code-block:: python